Benji Backer, President

-Quill is a senior at the University of Washington in Seattle.
-He is majoring in Political Science and International Studies, with a focus on Central Europe.
+Quill is a recent graduate of the University of Washington in Seattle.
+He majored in Political Science and International Studies, with a focus on Central Europe.
 As an undergrad, Quill gained political experience working on campaigns, interning in the US Senate, and conducting research for a local free-market think tank.

 Contact Quill: firstname.lastname@example.org

-An alumnus of the University of Texas at Arlington, Stephen graduated in 2017 with a degree in Political Science.
-Originally from Houston, he now lives in Dallas.
+Originally from Houston, Stephen graduated from the University of Texas at Arlington with a degree in Political Science and now lives in Dallas, Texas.

 Sage Kafsky, secretary

 Sage Kafsky is a graduate of Middle Tennessee State University with a degree in political science and a concentration in pre-law, minoring in both history and writing.
 Originally from the rural community of Ducktown, Tennessee, she gained political experience in many facets of the conservative movement.
 From 2016-2017, Sage served as the Secretary for MTSU's College Republicans chapter, and she helped to found a campus chapter of Turning Point USA as well, later serving as the chapter Vice President.
 Sage also worked closely with State Representative Dr. Bryan Terry as he developed "Campus Connection," a program that gave students the opportunity to air their concerns on matters of state and local government.
 She interned with the Grant Starrett for Congress campaign in 2015, and she has worked in outdoor recreation since 2014, experience which has helped fuel her passion for conservation.